parkour86/VanitySearch-binaries/README.md

-# VanitySearch-binarys
+# VanitySearch Binary

 ## Overview

-These binaries are built from [VanitySearch](https://github.com/JeanLucPons/VanitySearch) by Jean-Luc Pons.
+This binary was built from [parkour86/VanitySearch](https://github.com/parkour86/VanitySearch), a fork of the original VanitySearch by Jean-Luc Pons [JeanLucPons/VanitySearch](https://github.com/JeanLucPons/VanitySearch).

 This project leverages NVIDIA CUDA and OpenCL for high-performance GPU computing.
-It is compatible with a wide range of NVIDIA GPUs, from GTX 10-series to RTX 50-series, and is designed to be built and run on Linux systems.
+The provided binary is compatible with all NVIDIA GPUs listed below (from GTX 10-series to RTX 50-series, including H100/H200), and is designed to be built and run on Linux systems.

 ## Dependencies